irene-fagnani/MDMM/README.md

 ### Prerequisites

-The prerequisites are stored in the file "requirements.txt".
+The prerequisites are stored in the file "requirements.txt", under the folder "docs".
 To install them:

 ```
-pip install -r requirements.txt
+pip install -r docs/requirements.txt

 ```